NarrativeXL: A Large-scale Dataset For Long-Term Memory Models: Appendix

 \subsection{Named entity substitution}

 Due to data contamination, a model trained on our data might ``know'' some of the books since its pre-training stage.
 To thwart such models' ability to rely on this knowledge, we identify and randomize character names in each book (similarly to how it was done in \cite{NarrativeQA}).
 It is especially important for the ``other book'' decoy questions (see \autoref{sec:readalong}), as we want to avoid shortcuts where scene summaries from other books can be identified simply by looking at the named entities mentioned in them.
+We used spacy\footnote{https://spacy.io/} library to identify named entities.
+We took extra care to substitute different versions of the same name in a consistent manner (e.g. separately keeping track of each part in multi-word names).
+We release both substituted and non-substituted dataset versions so that in the future, a different named entity detection engine can be used to improve name substitution quality.